 A trot from Tarbet up to the head of Glen Croe8th March 2009

 That track turned into a path that had its share of ups and downs as I turned the corner to leave the coast to journey along Glen Croe.
-Cloud was becoming predominant in sky by this time and dampness soon followed my reaching Ardgartan.
+Clouds were becoming predominant in the sky by this time and dampness soon followed my reaching Ardgartan.
 The visitor centre and its public conveniences were closed, making me wonder if opportunities were being missed.
-Though this is one end of the Cowal Way, there were no leaflets was that long distance trail available but, oddly, those for the Kintyre Way were.
+Though this is one end of the Cowal Way, there were no leaflets was that long-distance trail available but, oddly, those for the Kintyre Way were.
 I wasn’t bound for Lochgoilhead so I eschewed the Cowal Way to stick with the idea of hiking up Glen Croe to Rest and Be Thankful as I had planned.